IanEdington/learn/operating-systems/courswork.md

 - Part I (30%): four (4) short-answer or calculation questions (to be answered in about 150 words each) about essential concepts, principles, and methods.
 - Part II (60%): thirty (30) multiple-choice questions.
 - Part III (10%): related to your research and/or programming project work for Assignment 4.
 Please ensure that you have submitted this assignment prior to writing the final exam.

-If you are unsure about an answer, please write whatever you know about the question rather than leaving it unanswered.
-Include any assumptions you are making when answering the questions.